khval/kittyCraft.library/craft_commands.md

 **n=W.swap(n)**

-    Swaps high and low byte in a word / int16, if number is larger then a word then upper bits are masked out.
+    Swaps high and low byte in a word / (int16), if number is larger then a word then upper bits are masked out.

     $FFFF0201 becomes $0102

 **n=L.swap(n)**

-    Swaps high and low word in a long / int32, if number is larger then a word then upper bits are masked out.
+    Swaps high and low word in a long / (int32),

     $04030201 becomes $02010403